Jahia/jexperience-extended-tracker/README.md

 - Includes preview of copied content

 #### Time on Page Tracking
-Measures how long users spend on the page:
+Measures how long users spend on the page using [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API):
 - Starts timer on page load
 - Records duration in milliseconds and seconds on page exit